Rosa multiflora: Taxonomy

 As well as the type variety Rosa multiflora var. multiflora.

+Distribution and habitat

+It is native to eastern Asia and invasive in parts of North America.
+It prefers full sun and well-drained, less fertile soils, and is tolerant of partial shade, in which it is less productive.
+It can be found in pastures and along field edges and roads.

 Cultivation and uses

 Rosa multiflora is grown as an ornamental plant and also used as a rootstock for grafted ornamental rose cultivars.
+It is also used for erosion control and as a living fence.

 In eastern North America, Rosa multiflora is considered an invasive species.
 It was originally introduced from Asia as a soil conservation measure, as a natural hedge to border grazing land, and to attract wildlife.
 In some regions the plant is classified as a noxious weed.
 In grazing areas, it is generally considered to be a serious pest, though it is excellent fodder for goats.

 The achene fruits (hips) of Rosa multiflora (referred to as "Eijitsu" or "Rosae fructus") are used to make a tea and in traditional medicine historically and in modern clinical practice to treat constipation.

 Management

 The targeted removal of multiflora rose often requires an aggressive technique, such as the full removal of the plant in addition to the root structure.
 Pruning and cutting back of the plant often leads to re-sprouting.
 Two natural biological controls include the rose rosette disease and the rose seed chalid (Megastigmus aculeastus var. nigroflavus).
 Patches of introduced multiflora rose in Pennsylvania are displaying symptoms of rose rosette disease, which can lead to decline and death.